ludennis/ap_migration/README.md

 ap_migration
 ============

-migration of old db to new db through Django framework and South
+A Django project that migrates the old db to new db through and South